Need help from someone who is Finnish!!!!!

 Re: Need help from someone who is Finnish!!!!!

-I can answer this one to bring in some variety (Though Tero's answers have been really good)2) is the lapland on par with the other regions of finland technologically?
+I can answer this one to bring in some variety (Though Tero's answers have been really good)

 Lapland has been having problems lately.
 The whole area is very sparsely populated.
 The current problem is that the Finnish law guarantees a minimum internet connection and a mobile phone connection.
 It is very difficult to fulfill in Lapland and private companies are avoiding it because it is very expensive per customer gained.